 "You are young," he had told him.
 "It is not unusual for the young to be restless.
 You should follow your heart and your own aspiration.
 Eventually you will find your true calling."

-"How can I find if I'm not even sire what it is I am looking for?" he had asked.
+"How can I find it if I amm not even sure what it is I am looking for?" he had asked.

 The old man has simply smiled at him.
 "You will know once you find it.
 Trust me, son, you will know."